 Your goods must be on a pallet, wrapped and stable for lift (?)
 If you have a parcel, pallet or document you need to ship in a hurry within the UK, get an instant quote right here for a Same Day collection and delivery.
-ONLY VISIBLE TO P4D STAFF AT HQ P4D POST is only available from our Banbury office.
+P4D POST is only available from our Banbury office.
 Book online and drop it into us, from £1.50 per item.

 Same Day Service